fitbenchmarking/fitbenchmarking/docs/source/users/notes.rst

 - **Running Mantid problems with LMFit fitting software.**

-  Our regression tests highlighted a reduced accuracy in solution of our test Mantid problem when using NLOpt.
+  Our regression tests highlighted a reduced accuracy in solution of our test Mantid problem when using LMFit.
 We are still investigating the cause of this.
   Details can be found in the associated
   `issue <https://github.com/fitbenchmarking/fitbenchmarking/issues/1366>`__.